 Sales has forever been changed by technology, the digitalization of society and the COVID-19 pandemic that has many employees now working remotely.

-To compete in today’s marketplace, organizations must prioritize their adoption of technology.
-Faced with the challenge of digital transformation to how customers want to do business.
-Those companies that make the shift with their B2B sales strategy will be equipped to succeed.
-While those that do not will be left behind.
+To compete in today’s marketplace, organizations must prioritize their adoption of technology, faced with the challenge of transformation to digital sales because of the change in how customers want to do business.
+Those companies that make the shift will be equipped to succeed, while those that do not will be left behind.

-That’s the sound of the countdown that begins every day.
-A clock ticking for companies working towards digital transformation.
-Looking to leverage a digital sales strategy to fill their sales pipeline, with opportunities to nurture and close.
+That’s the sound of the countdown that begins every day, a clock ticking for companies working hard to leverage digital tools to fill their sales pipeline, with opportunities to nurture and close.

 The average B2B sales cycle has been extended by 22% with more decision makers involved.
-In addition, 68% of buyers agree that the number of sources used to research and evaluate puchases has also increased.
-In conclusion, there is a direct impact on the pressure to have a digital B2B sales strategy.
+With 68% of buyers agreeing that the number of sources used to research and evaluate puchases has also increased over the last couple of years.

-More stakeholders are involved so different agendas and an increased level of complexity takes place.
-Even with a relatively small buying group there are going to be different agendas which impacts the sales process.
-Reaching a consensus is a challenge with more people involved in the decision making process.
-Each member of a buying group probably has their own preferences on how they want to interact.
-So, you cannot reach them all in the same way or with the same sales arguments.
+- Each member of a buying group probably has their own preferences on how they want to interact, so you cannot reach them all in the same way or with the same sales arguments.